jhstaufenberg@gmail.com

 Melissa is a writer and campaigner and has written and edited several books on education, including Life Lessons: The Case for a National Education Service (2018).
 In 2012 Melissa won the Fred and Anne Jarvis award in recognition of her outstanding contribution to creating a fairer education system.
 She was a founder member of the Local Schools Network, and chair of the cross-party campaign group Comprehensive Future until late 2018.

-Harriet is a Policy Advisor in the Department for Transport, where she works in a strategy division setting the strategic direction of the Rail Transformation Programme.
-Prior to this, she worked on fiscal policy at the Department for Levelling Up, and was an intern for the Tony Blair and Higher Education Policy Institutes.
+Harriet is an analyst at the Tony Blair Institute.
+Before that she was a policy advisor in the Department for Transport, where she worked in a strategy division setting the strategic direction of the Rail Transformation Programme.
+Prior to this, she worked on fiscal policy at the Department for Levelling Up, and was an intern for the Higher Education Policy Institute.

 Francis Green is professor of work and education economics at UCL Institute of Education, where among other areas he has done extensive research on private schools.
 He is the co-author with David Kynaston of their book, Engines of Privilege: Britain's Private School Problem.
 Prior to his role at the IoE, he held professorial posts at the universities of Leeds and Kent.
 Francis was educated at Lancing College in West Sussex.